SLG64/SLG64s-Undertale-Deltarune-Engine/README.md

 Welcome!

   This is an engine that is being built into Game Maker LTS.
-At first, it was just going to be a fan game (Please don't steal it's name from me!!!) that I was working on for fun.
+At first, it was just going to be a fan game (Please don't steal it's name from me!!!
+It's goofy, and I like it.) that I was working on for fun.
 Now it's public for anyone to use!
 This engine is meant for anyone who wants to build a Fan game / AU for Undertale or Deltarune.
 This project aims to have any of the mechanics close to the original game's mechanics, but with a fresh dose of whatever else is possible.
 I haven't done much work on it yet, but expect more to come!
 I'll explain more once it has more progress done on it.

 # Current Progress
 At the moment, overworld "walking" is done.
 I plan on adding sprinting, enemy encounters, and more for these AUs.
+I also got a Start-Up screen that anyone can put their logo in, and it includes a credit for me.

-I have many many souls complete, and one custom one!
+I also have many souls complete, and there are custom ones!
 Here, lemme demonstrate:

 ### DETERMINATION SOUL
 The Soul of Determination, or just the default one, is pretty simple to make, actually.
 This soul has no special abilities, but is nice to have for regular fights.
 It's movement consists of normal horizontal and vertical movement, using the arrow keys.